martadams89/bitwarden-sync/README.md

 ### [You will need your API Keys](https://bitwarden.com/help/personal-api-key/)

-### NOTE: This does not currently sync Orgnizations or multiple users.
+### NOTE: This does not currently sync Orgnisations or multiple users.

 ## Using Docker?
 See [docker-compose.yml](https://github.com/martadams89/bitwarden-sync/blob/main/docker/docker-compose.yml)